 We all have mental health.
 It's our feelings, emotions, thoughts, and mood—and it impacts how we cope with challenges and stress, how we work and learn, and how we interact with others.
 Like our physical health, mental health impacts our overall wellbeing and we need to continually work at it.

 Mental health looks and feels different for everyone and can be influenced by many factors—both in and out of our control.
-Our mental health, as well as many mental disorders are impacted by our social, economic and physical environments; mental health outcomes are greatly impacted by social inequalities.
+Our mental health, as well as many mental disorders, are impacted by our social, economic and physical environments; mental health outcomes are greatly impacted by social inequalities.
 Intersectional approaches to mental health are needed to support historically, systemically under-represented populations.

 Mental health is a continuum; we all have mental health, and it changes throughout our lives, as do the actions that support it.
 There are different actions we can take to support ourselves, depending on where we are on this continuum at any given point.